-0

-• , I have read, fully understand and artner Participation Agreement form.
-I understand my responsibilities as a HOT follow all guidelines set forth by HoT HMIS will result in the termination of my
+As the Executive Director (or Designee) of , I have read, fully , s set forth in this Agency Participation Agreement form.
+I mer and further understand that failure to follow all guidelines set forth by HOTHMIS will result in the termination of my agency's access to HOTHMIS.
+Agency Name Executive Director (or Designee) Signature Date HOTHMIC Administrator Signature HOTHMIS Administrator Signature Date

-Agency Name

-Executive Director (or Designee) Signature Date

-HoT HMIS Administrator Signature Date